Visyond/website-hugo/site/content/services/our-services.md

                   independently answer ‘what-if’ questions and stress-test
                   assumptions without breaking the model or exposing sensitive information (model or its data).
-              - answer: >-
-                  Note: We don’t provide Excel files as an output.
-Instead, we use the Visyond platform to generate analyses and reports that can be exported in various formats if required.
             faqSectionSubTitle: Create interactive dashboards
           - answersList:
               - answer: >-